gitlabhq/gitlabhq/doc/ci/variables/README.md

 Once you set them, they will be available for all subsequent pipelines.

-## Secret variable scope
+### Limiting scopes of secret variables

 >**Notes:**
-This feature requires GitLab 9.4 or higher.
+[Introduced][ee-2112] in [GitLab Enterprise Edition Premium][eep] 9.4.

-The scope of a secret variable describes which environments should have this variable.
-The default scope is `*` which means any jobs should have this variable, having environments or not doesn't matter.
+You can limit the scope of a secret variable by [defining which environments][envs] it should be available for.

+Regular expressions can be used, and the default scope is `*` which means any jobs will have this variable, not matter if an environment is defined or not.

-If the scope is for example, `production`, then only the job having environment `production` would have this specific variable.
-Wildcard `*` could be used along with the name, therefore if the scope is `review/*` then any jobs with environments name starting with `review/` would have that particular variable.
-For example, `review/feature-01`, `review/bug-01`, and so on.
+For example, if the scope is `production`, then only the jobs having the environment `production` defined would have this specific variable.
+Wildcards (`*`) can be used along with the environment name, therefore if the scope is `review/*` then any jobs with environment names starting with `review/` would have that particular variable.

 ## Deployment variables